-- 1. At the beginning of the algorithm, the sender determines the desired packet loss rate and delay of the session.
+- 1. At the beginning of the algorithm, the sender determines the desired packet loss rate of the session.
 It also determines the transmission status. - 2.
-The sender estimates the packet loss rate and the delay of the ARQ as well as the hybrid ARQ using all the available coding schemes, based on the transmission status.
+The sender estimates the packet loss rate of the ARQ protocol as well as the ARQ/FEC protocol using all the available coding schemes, based on the transmission status.
 If it finds several protocols satisfying the QoS metrics of the session, it chooses the one with the highest efficiency.
 It then adjusts its parameters and starts the transmission of the block. - 3.
 At the end of a transmission round, the sender again determines the transmission status.
 It then repeats the step 2.